Mangroves Land

 Planting Mangroves: Project objectives

-Greenpaw is proud to collaborate with our project partners, RAIN, and the local community; The Quilombos of Alcântara, a joint effort to restore coastal ecosystems by planting mangrove seedlings.
+Greenpaw is proud to collaborate with our project partners, RAIN and the local community; The Quilombos of Alcântara, a joint effort to restore coastal ecosystems by planting mangrove seedlings.
 Greenpaw and RAIN work directly with a team of experts who were born, raised, and educated in Brazil, partnering closely with the community to collect and propagate native mangrove seeds.
 The team combines traditional ecological knowledge with innovative restoration methods to rehabilitate degraded coastal areas impacted by deforestation, climate change, and human activities.
-Our goal is to regenerate hundreds of hectares of mangroves, restoring them to their natural state and creating new habitats for biodiversity
+Our goal is to regenerate hundreds of hectares of mangroves, restoring them to their natural state and creating new habitats for biodiversity.

 Project updates